remarkablemark/remarkablemark.github.io/_posts/2016/2016-06-30-difference-between-vagrant-and-docker.md

 What's efficient here is that both businesses _share_ the same building infrastructure such as the lighting system and the bathroom facilities.
 In this scenario, _adding, removing, and changing businesses is fast, easy, and scalable_.

 So let's bring everything together.
 What's similar between Vagrant's virtual machines and Docker's containers is that they both sit on top a _host operating system_.
 The difference, on the other hand, is _how the application is run_.
 For Vagrant, each virtual machine includes a _guest operating system_ with the application and its libraries and binaries.
 For Docker, the containers don't need a guest OS for each application since they all _share the same kernel_.

-That's the key difference between Vagrant and Docker.
-For more information, check out this [visual diagram](https://www.docker.com/what-docker#VM) which illustrates this difference.